-The Authority operates 2 acres of bioswales and 1.25 acres of bioretention swales in the northside of SAN that have been installed as part of the Master Plan LID projects.
-The Authority also operates six small petservice animal relief areas on the south side of Terminal 2.
+The Authority operates 2 acres of bioswales and 1.25 acres of bioretention swales in the northern side of SAN that have been installed recently as part of the Master Plan LID projects.
+The Authority also operates 6 small pet-service animal relief areas on the southern side of Terminal 2.